nickbreen/buck-yarn-vue-cli/README.md

 # Configuring ESLint, Babel, & Webpack

-ESLint's [configuration][10] can be root-project-level, we shall also make this the "root" ESLint configuration file.
+ESLint's [configuration][10] can be root-project-level, for now it can be expressed as JSON, so it's in the root package.json.
-See `.eslint.js`.

 Babel's [configuration][11] can be mono-repo friendly too, but it is [a bit trickier][15], so we need to configure [webpack][12].
 See `babel.config.js` and `webpack.config.js`